No Mozzarella dough here! These buns are powered by yeast.

 - 1/4 cup Powdered Erythritol like Swerve

-- Using a hand or stand mixer, beat the room temp eggs, vanilla, butter, greek yogurt, warm water, and sweetener until frothy.
+- By hand or with a stand mixer, beat the room temp eggs, vanilla, butter, greek yogurt, yeast, and sweetener until combined.

-- Add the rest of the flour mixture and continue mixing until a wet dough forms.
+- Add the rest of the flour mixture and continue mixing until a wet sticky dough forms.
+If it isn't coming together, use a silicone spatula to really mix it.
+You need the flours to absorb the liquid!

 - Place the dough on a sheet of plastic cling wrap and cover the top with a second sheet.
 Roll out the dough to approximately 1-inch thickness.